Goyet-Christopher/GeoCoq/README.md

 - as little tactics as possible,
 - explicits and readable proofs (especially without auto tactics),
 - faster compilation (another reason to avoid auto tactics),
-- smalls files / sort lemmas by similarity,
+- shorter files and sorting lemmas by same utility/similarity/goal/aim,
 - changing the names of lemmas to make them more understandable and recognizable,
 - as many lemmas as possible, to simplify the use for everyone, without having to know the whole library by heart ...